sematext/docs/docs/logs/faq.md

 Total Count of indexed logs is displayed in `App Settings > Usage` page.

-The number of logs will be also displayed in the right corner of the Log Counts panel just below the app's search input.
+The number of logs will be also displayed in the right corner of the Log Counts panel just below the App's search input.
 It will change as you perform search queries, change time and apply filters in your Logs App.

 <img alt="Logs App Log Count" src="../../images/logs/logging-app-logs-count.png" title="Logs App Log Count">